LarsNorlander/dev-diary/manning-deep-learning.md

 ### 8:13 PM

 Got to finish up chapter three of Grokking Deep Learning and now I could say that I finally understand the structure of a neural network.
 It's surprisingly simpler than I thought.

+## November 1, 2018

+### 8:06 PM

+Read into chapter four and I'm starting to see how learning works.
+So for starters, there's hot and cold learning where you try out a value that's a bit higher and a bit lower to see which one creates the smaller error.
+Although as I'm about to read, it seems there is a better way to do this.